Most Australians are animal lovers, with dogs and cats most commonly sharing our homes and our hearts.

 As well as being an animal lover, you’ll be a compassionate person who’s able to offer advice to owners about how best to care for their animals, as well as empathy and sympathy for any animal loss.

-Studying a Certificate IV in Veterinary Nursing will ensure that you’re ready for this exciting career, covering topics such as animal nutrition, animal anatomy, clinical office procedures and surgery practices.
+Studying Veterinary Nursing will ensure that you’re ready for this exciting career, covering topics such as animal nutrition, animal anatomy, clinical office procedures and surgery practices.

 Students who have undertaken this course have praised it for the skills it’s given them to pursue a career in veterinary nursing.